snehadammani/NAGPUR_WEATHERDATA_2020_TO_2024/README.md

 ---

-**Overall Conclusion:**
-RandomForest achieved the best balance between error and generalization for regression-based prediction.
-XGBoost showed signs of overfitting.
-LSTM demonstrated stable short-term time-series forecasting with low validation loss.
+## Conclusion

+RandomForest performs well for regression-based weather prediction, while LSTM is suitable for short-term time-series forecasting.
+Combining ML and DL approaches provides a comprehensive understanding of weather prediction behavior.

 ---